related by the Dold-Kan correspondence

 Write and for the corresponding homotopy categories.

-Notice that may be regarded as obtained by first passing to the full subcategory on cofibrant objects and then inverting weak equivalences, and (being a left Quillen adjoint) preserves weak equivalences between cofibrant objects.
+By the discussion there, may be regarded as obtained by first passing to the full subcategory on cofibrant objects and then inverting weak equivalences, and (being a left Quillen adjoint) preserves weak equivalences between cofibrant objects.
 Thus, induces a functor

-The Quillen adjunction is a Quillen equivalence if the following equivalent conditions are satisfied.
+A Quillen adjunction is a Quillen equivalence if the following equivalent conditions are satisfied.

 For every cofibrant object and every fibrant object , a morphism is a weak equivalence in precisely when the adjunct morphism is a weak equivalence in .